princemoradia/UBER-Clone/readme.md

 Hold on tight, because I am about to blow your mind with my latest creation!
 A fully functional Uber clone built using Flutter and powered by Firebase as the backend. 🎉🚀

-In this video, I will walk you through the stunning replica of the renowned Uber app, featuring an identical user interface and seamless user experience.🌟📲
+In this project, I will walk you through the stunning replica of the renowned Uber app, featuring an identical user interface and seamless user experience.🌟📲
                                                                                                                                                                  Let's dive into the key features of my Uber clone app:

 📲 User Registration: Say goodbye to complex registration processes!
 My app simplifies user onboarding with phone authentication and OTP verification, ensuring a secure and hassle-free experience.